edgelesssys/constellation/docs/versioned_docs/version-2.1/getting-started/first-steps.md

 and have access to a cloud subscription.

 :::tip
-If you don't have a cloud subscription, check out [mini Constellation](mini-constellation.md), which lets you set up a local Constellation cluster using virtualization.
+If you don't have a cloud subscription, check out [MiniConstellation](mini-constellation.md), which lets you set up a local Constellation cluster using virtualization.
 :::

 ## Create a cluster